syntech-97/Fraud-Detection-Project/README.md

 ## Styling

-The application uses a simple CSS file located in the `static` directory to style the web pages.
+The application uses a simple CSS file located in the static directory to style the web pages.

 ## Notes

 - Appropriate error messages are displayed to the user in case of issues with model loading or input validation.

+Feel free to explore the application at [https://syntech97.pythonanywhere.com/](https://syntech97.pythonanywhere.com/) and experience the Credit Card Fraud Detection in action!